yusuf/empower/README.md

 **Please note this package is still in development, it may change before mid-June, so please be patient.**

-This is needed for other packages made by myself to function fully, as it contains a lot of generic code that would be repeated otherwise.
+This is needed for other packages made by Sorora to function fully, as it contains a lot of generic code that would be repeated otherwise.

 ## Usage